offensive-packaging/documentation/llvm-defaults/index.md

    -serialize-diagnostics <value>
-                           Serialize compiler diagnostics to a file -shared-libsan          Dynamically link the sanitizer runtime -static-libsan          Statically link the sanitizer runtime -static-openmp          Use the static host OpenMP runtime while linking.
+                           Serialize compiler diagnostics to a file -shared-libsan          Dynamically link the sanitizer runtime --start-no-unused-arguments
+                           Don't emit warnings about unused arguments for the following arguments -static-libsan          Statically link the sanitizer runtime -static-openmp          Use the static host OpenMP runtime while linking.
    -std=<value>            Language standard to compile for